 I have to admit, now that I have a little bit of extra time, I’m really starting to enjoy blogging again.
 Before, I had to constantly remind myself to create at least one new post a month.
 Now, I can’t stop thinking of new dishes I want to create!
-The difference a 12 hour work day to a 8 hour work day can make.
 This period may not last long so be prepared for a flood of recipes in the next couple of weeks!
 We’re diving right in with my new favorite salad, a fall harvest apple salad.

 This apple salad seems so simple but the flavors work so well together.
 I mean, spiced pecans, baked apple chips, crumbly feta and roasted chicken?
 How can you go wrong?